3D-printing: an amazing yet very comprehensible, accessible, game-changing technology:

 - already being used by the creative community

 - limitless potential to take your virtual model, with elaborate topology and great physical complexity, and turn it into a physical object.

 3D-printing: best of both worlds ~ the freedom to work digitally, and get tangible objects to hold.

 - send these digital cross-sections to machines which reproduce each unique slice

 - one layer on top of the one before

 - gradually adding more material in layers to the top.

-- Each technology is different from the next (with only one such process resembling a traditional 'printer’).
+- Each technology is different from the next (one such process resembles a traditional ‘printer’)

 - metals and plastics, wax and nylon, glass and ceramics, paper, edibles and bio-materials!

 - The oldest process uses a liquid (photo-sensitve) resin which is hardened by laser, layer by layer